 Old Bazaar, Skopje

 This list wouldn’t be complete without featuring one of the most Instagrammable streets in all of Macedonia – ‘The Umbrella Street in Skopje’s Old Bazaar.’
-The bright colors of the umbrellas offer a sunny disposition even in the cloudiest of days.
+The bright colors of the umbrellas offer a sunny disposition even on the cloudiest of days.
 What makes a row of hanging umbrellas always so charming?

 Trpejca, Lake Ohrid